serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 To our great surprise, we find that removing one instance from the two eligible
-instances seem to have made GHC reject the remaining instance as well!
+instances seem to have made GHC look closer into the remaining instance, and ended

-But actually, if you actually bothered to look at the error, removing one
-instance made GHC proceed with the remaining instance, but only a bit further.
-Also the error that results is not an overlapping instance error.

-So anyway, we end up in the situation where GHC flip-flops between these two errors.

-It shows that it might not be a good idea to blindly remove instances when you
-come across overlapping instance errors.
-It is better to carefully examine the
-actual cause of the issue, keeping in mind the algorithm GHC follows to resolve
-instances.
+up rejecting it after that.
+It seems that GHC did not look at the instances well
+enough the first time, before declaring them as redundant.

 Let us walk through this algorithm and see why the first error happens.